 I cannot believe I child would do such a violent act.
 I know the Juvenile Law was passed to protect the children of the Philippines.
 But, are these kids really victims of their situation?
 I’ve heard and read hundreds of stories of children who have nothing, but still persevered against all odds and were able to lift themselves up from the rut they are in.
 Even without parents.
 I met some of these children during our encounters back when I was in Ateneo.
 I’ve seen their stories in MMK, too.
+Heck, my own husband came from a poor family who did everything they can to get out of their situation–even if it meant entering the academy despite wanting to study Architecture.
 So I don’t think they are victims at all.
 They have a choice–to stay in the streets, committing crimes, or strive to live a better life.

 As the saying goes: “If you are born poor it’s not your mistake, but if you die poor it’s your mistake.”